 The curly mullet is a fresh take on the traditional style that adds a playful twist with its natural curls.
 This version embraces the inherent texture of curly hair, allowing the curls to form a soft, tousled canopy over the head while the hair at the back cascades down in a more controlled flow.

-The contrast between the lively curly hair at the top and the smoother lines of the lengthier back portion encapsulates a modern approach to the mullet.
-A light curl-enhancing product may be applied to maintain the curls’ buoyancy and shape, and the occasional use of a hair clipper can keep the back neat.
+The contrast between the curly hair at the top and the smoother lines of the lengthier back portion perfectly embodies the men’s modern mullet.
+A light curl-enhancing product may be applied to maintain the curls’ shape.

 Fringe Mullet